 The Ramos Gin Fizz cocktail was invented in the 1880s, around the same time as the Manhattan Cocktail.
 Initially named New Orleans Fizz, this drink has it all.
-It’s creamy, fresh, citrusy, and has a gorgeous foam, just the perfect drink to order at your favorite bar.
+It’s creamy, fresh, citrusy, and has a gorgeous egg white-foam, just the perfect drink to order at your favorite bar.
 But don’t order multiple Ramos Gin Fizz a group unless your intent to become the bartender’s enemy of the night.
 You wonder why?
 Read on and learn why this one hell of a cocktail to make.

 The history of the Ramos Gin Fizz